popey456963/femtodev/content/post/minimal-design-architecture.md

 draft = true
 +++

 Minimal design is the name given to a monorepo of websites that all share the same authentication and web serving systems.
-It simplifies management stuff.
-Here is another sentence to test auto-build.
+It was originally the host of systems like https://femto.pw and others, which have now been moved to "Femto Apps".
+"Femto Apps"' architecture shall be discussed at a later point, for now this is a discussion of the monolith that was "Minimal Design".